Mission Statement of the Department of Computer Science

 - Graduates have the ability to communicate well with others.

-- Graduates have the knowledge and skills that enable them to participate in life-long learning and to adapt to an ever-changing technological environment.
+- Graduates have the interest, knowledge and skills that enable them to participate in life-long learning and to adapt to an ever-changing technological environment.

 - Graduates have the ethical background to deal successfully with the social and technical ethical problems that will inevitably arise in their lives and work.